7Cav/cScripts/README.md

 # cScripts
-This is cScripts a easy to use framework for S3 mission making.
-This framework contain functions scripts and for easy handleing and adaptation to the 7CAV Standard.
+This is cScript a easy to use framework for S3 mission making.
+This framework contain functions, scripts for easy handleing and adaptation to the 7CAV mission standard.

 ## Scripts insalled
 - **CavFnc**                    -   <a href="https://7cav.us/">7th Cavalry cScripts (1.0.0)</a>